English Spanish

 Qualifications:

-Valid California Physical Therapy Assistant License.
+Valid California Speech Pathologist License.
 Valid Basic Life Support certification.
 Two years’ successful experience in the healthcare setting.
 At least one year of community health rehabilitation or home health experience.

 Hospice